 Bottom line: You should consider an ESA only if you have symptoms of anemia, such as feeling tired or short of breath, and you also have a very low hemoglobin level.
 Very low is under 100g/l.

-If you and your doctor decide to try an ESA, you should take the lowest dose that relieves your symptoms and keeps your hemoglobin level just high enough that you do not need blood transfusions.
-Tell your doctor all your symptoms and talk about how they will improve.
+If you and your health care provider decide to try an ESA, you should take the lowest dose that relieves your symptoms and keeps your hemoglobin level just high enough that you do not need blood transfusions.
+Tell your health care provider all your symptoms and talk about how they will improve.

 Deciding whether dialysis is right for you.